keon/algorithms/README.md

 <Write what each group member did>

 Abdullah -> increased the coverage for two functions.

 Almuthana Almustafa -> Instrumentation was added to two functions, and test cases were created for them to improve coverage.

+Cataline -> Instrumentation was added to two functions, and the tests for these functions were enhanced.